mstgnz/gomqtt/installation.md

 - **Authentication failed**: Verify your credentials and JWT configuration
 - **TLS connection issues**: Ensure certificates are properly configured
 - **Database connection error**: Verify PostgreSQL is running and the connection details are correct
+- **Redis connection error**: Verify Redis is running and the connection details are correct

 For more examples and detailed client connection instructions, see [examples.md](examples.md).